cheesemacfly/cheesemacfly.github.io/_posts/2015-02-21-rewrite-redirect-iis.markdown

  - rewrite => the URL stays the same but the content is loaded from somewhere else
  - redirects => when the user's browser is taken to a new URL

-Both mods use the same rules and conditions to determine if the action should be triggered or not and this article will mainly focus one those.
+Both use the same rules and conditions to determine if the action should be triggered or not and this article will mainly focus one those.

 A rule can be as simple as: